Is your Cadillac battery light on? Are you getting “Battery not charging” on your dashboard (DIC)?

 Your Cadillac will restrict power to certain features, power options, and accessories to allow the battery to charge.

 You should turn off any unnecessary accessories, such as:

 If the battery in your Cadillac is discharged significantly and the voltage is below 10 volts, a message will show on DIC stating BATTERY VOLTS LOW.
 In such cases, you may need to jump-start your Cadillac.

-You will need to drive or let your Cadillac idle for at least 30 minutes or longer to charge the battery.
+You must drive or let your Cadillac idle for at least 30 minutes to charge the battery.
 Another option is to use a 12 Volt Battery Charger to bring your Cadillac battery back to fully charged status.

 Diagnose Cadillac Charging System

 Follow the steps below to check the Cadillac vehicle’s battery, charging system, and alternator.

 - Car Charging System Analyzer

 - Park your Cadillac in a safe area.
 Set the parking brakes and turn off the ignition.